for-giobbe/phy/Building a Tree in a BI Framework .md

 Before the phylogenetic Bayesian Inference (BI), we have to carry out model selection again, mainly for two reasons:

-* MrBayes supports slightly different models than ModelFinder and
+* MrBayes supports slightly different models than ModelFinder (_e.g._ no base frequencies additional parameters) and

-* even if possible t's really painfull to translate / approximate models from ModelFinder to MrBayes.
+* even if possible it's really painfull to translate / approximate models from ModelFinder to MrBayes.

 Thus we will take advantage of this situation to leverage PartitionFinder2 [(Lanfear et al., 2016)]( https://doi.org/10.1093/molbev/msw260) which can carry out the model selection specifically for MrBayes.
 This situation teaches us a lesson on usability and how sometimes phylogenetic